 When shopping for extended warranties, the best thing to do is call around and get quotes customized to your specific vehicle.
 That way, you can compare each company’s prices and get a feel for customer service.
-Get a free quote from our top three providers below.

 In this article:

-- BMW Extended Warranty Coverage
+- BMW Extended Warranty Overview

-- BMW’s New Vehicle Limited Warranty
+- Cost Of BMW's Extended Warranty

-- Deciding On An Extended Warranty For Your BMW
+- Our Take On BMW's Extended Warranty

-BMW Extended Warranty Coverage
+BMW Extended Warranty Overview

 The BMW extended warranty program offers three levels of coverage: Powertrain Plus, Gold, and Platinum.
 This is fairly average, though some aftermarket warranties offer more choices with longer coverage.